 There seems to have always been a stigma against the process of getting porcelain veneers.
-One of the most common questions patients tend to ask is: Will my teeth be shaved into tiny tic tacs?
+One of the most common questions patients tend to ask is: Will my shaved veneer teeth look like tiny tic tacs?
 Well thanks to modern advances in technology, this is not necessarily the case.
-In this article, we’ll delve into whether teeth need to be shaved to prepare for veneers, and what that general veneers prep may look like.
+In this article, we’ll delve into whether teeth need to be shaved to prepare for veneers, and what veneer prep may look like.

 First, let’s answer the question of ‘do teeth need to be shaved down for veneers?’.
 The answer is that it depends.
-However, if you do need to have your teeth grinded down, it’s not going to be to the same extent that you might see in those online videos!
+However, if you do need to have teeth filed for veneers, it’s probably not going to be to the same extent that you might see in those online videos.

-Let's discuss why grinding down natural teeth is needed in the first place.
+Let's discuss why veneer tooth shaving is needed in the first place.
 There are several reasons that teeth may need to be shaved down.

-1. To make space: The number one reason is to make space for the veneer.
+- To make space: The number one reason is to make space for the veneer.
 The minimal thickness of a porcelain veneer is realistically 0.5mm.
 (1) While thinner veneers can be made, their translucency becomes a factor.
-That leads us to reason number two ...

-These three factors are, of course, very dependent on your individual smile and aesthetic goals.
+When it comes to veneers, teeth shaving depends on your individual smile and aesthetic goals.
 People often believe that in order to get the porcelain added their teeth will need to be trimmed back into fangs, which may not be true.
-Well I’ve put together a little guide on what the contributing factors are to how much teeth needs to be shaved:
+We’ve put together a little guide on what the contributing factors are to how much teeth needs to be shaved:

 Straight teeth / Small gappy teeth / Teeth that sit back